-a.
-VOR Federal airways are based on NAVAIDs which normally are spaced no farther apart than 80 NM.
-They may be based on more widely spaced NAVAIDs if a usable signal can be provided and frequency protection afforded for the distance required (see Order 9840.1, U.S. National Aviation Handbook for the VOR/DME/TACAN Systems).

-b.
-NAVAID spacing for L/MF airways has no standard but is determined on an individual basis.
+- a.
+VOR Federal airways are based on VOR or VORTAC NAVAIDs which normally are spaced no farther apart than 80 NM.
+They may be based on more widely spaced NAVAIDs if a usable signal can be provided and frequency protection afforded for the distance required (see FAA Order 9840.1, U.S. National Aviation Handbook, for the VOR/DME/TACAN Systems). - b.
+L/MF (Colored) Federal airways are based on Non-Directional Beacon (NDB) NAVAIDs.
+NDB NAVAID spacing is determined on an individual basis.

-20-3-2.
+20-3-3.
 VERTICAL AND LATERAL EXTENT

-The standard vertical and lateral extent of these airways is specified in FAA Order 8260.3, TERPS, and FAA Order 8260.19, Flight Procedure and Airspace.
-Nonstandard dimensions may be specified as required except as limited by any flight inspection limitations and by paragraph 20-1-7 of this order.
+The standard vertical and lateral extent of Federal airways is specified in FAA Orders 8260.3, United States Standard for Terminal Instrument Procedures (TERPS), and 8260.19, Flight Procedures and Airspace.
+Nonstandard dimensions may be specified, when required, subject to any flight inspection limitations and by paragraph 20-1-6, Base Altitudes, of this order.